A Week In Paradise - A sample itinerary to help you plan...

 Now it’s time for your first day “I’ve been out in the sun too long” nap.
 HAHA!
 It’s true, it happens.
 Have a nap, you’ll feel better and refreshed for dinner.

 So here’s the thing with dinner.
 There are NO bad restaurants on The Island.
 We have yet to have a bad meal and that’s saying something because we eat our way around the whole Island LOL!
 All you have to decide is how hungry you are and go from there.
-We’ll usually head to a different resort restaurant with a view on the first full night, followed up with a sunset cocktail at our “local Rickie’s Flamingo Café.
+We’ll usually head to a different resort restaurant with a view on the first full night, followed up with a sunset cocktail at "our local" Rickie’s Flamingo Café.
 Don’t be afraid to ask staff or strangers for their favourite spots to dine.
 Or maybe you already have somewhere in mind that you’ve heard about.
 You just can’t go wrong.
 Eat up and enjoy!

 It’s day one of your excursions!
 Yesterday you likely watched all the snorkel boats coming and going with their happy guests.
 We strongly encourage you book a snorkel boat adventure.
 Regardless which operation you choose, the staff are full of knowledge about Turks and Caicos and they are so much fun to spend the day with.
 You’ll snorkel at the reef and have a beach day at one of the surrounding Cays.
 It’s a great way to see many parts of Turks and Caicos in a few hours.
 We highly recommend a half boat day our with one of the many group charter boats.
-Even if you don’t want to snorkel, it makes for a great day of fun in the sun.
+Even if you don’t want to snorkel, it makes for a great day of fun in the sun and on the water.
 You can see tons of fish from the boat, the water is that clear.
 These excursions are great for all traveler; singles, couples and groups.
 If you’re traveling in a group and prefer a private charter, there are many, private charter services available aslo!
 Don’t forget to keep an eye out for Jojo The Dolphin!

 Now you’re likely feeling a little tipsy from your free rum punch and local beers on your snorkel tour…..that’s not a bad thing!
 Chill for a couple hours on the beach and share your stories from the snorkel trip before it’s time for dinner.

 Mango Reef restaurant is our Monday go to.
 Situated in the Turtle Cove Marina, it’s one of our must visit restaurants every trip.
 We don’t want to say we have favourite spots, but well, we love Mango Reef.
 They have a great happy hour, fantastic staff and delicious meals that will instantly tighten your clothes HAHA!!
 Be hungry when you go!
 You might even see a shark or two swimming off the dock.
-And he Mango Cheesecake for dessert is always a fun, sweat treat at the end of a meal.
+And the Mango Cheesecake for dessert is always a fun, sweet treat at the end of a meal.

-You had so much fun snorkeling yesterday, now it’s time to keep that vibe going.
+You had so much fun snorkelling yesterday, now it’s time to keep that vibe going.
 Head over to Coral Gardens Resort where you can swim around a protected reef area FOR FREE!
 Just steps off shore is Bight Reef.
 You can rent snorkel gear from a local vendor on site, along with beach beds and umbrellas.
 You can spend hours watching turtles swim in and out of the sea grass and tons of colourful fish around the reef.
 Be sure to stay on the outer side of the red buoys as it is a protected reef.
 Truly a great spot with lots of amenities and fun vibes.

 Somewhere Café is your lunch spot this day!
 Being the bar attached to Coral Gardens resort, you’re just steps from it at this section of beach.
 Pop in and out for some great margaritas between floats and dine in or beach side for lunch.
 Great little spot with a fantastic vibe.
 Ya, ya, we know we said we usually pack lunch snacks, but the margaritas and nachos are just too good not to enjoy.